 View rock sills and digger logs that we have installed to promote fish habitat restoration

-View, enjoy, photograph flora and fauna
+View, enjoy or photograph flora and fauna

-Cycle, hike, cross-country ski, dog-walk
+Cycle, walk, run, cross-country ski, dog-walk

 Additional information on the BSCG can be found here.

 The Sackville Greenway - a multi-use trail along the Little Sackville River.
-The trail follows the Little Sackville River between the corner of Sackville and Riverside Drives to Glendale Drive near Beaverbank Rd.
+The 1.5 km trail follows the Little Sackville River between the corner of Sackville and Riverside Drives to Glendale Drive near Beaverbank Rd.
 Ultimately, the Sackville Greenway will run from Fultz House to Feely Lake.

 A multi-year Development Plan offers a vision and development strategy for the Sackville Greenway.